Money Back Guarantee +info

 What happens if the alkalinity of the pool is high?

-Yes alkalinity is too high, problems such as:
+If the alkalinity is too high, problems may arise such as:

-• Difficulty adjusting the pH, which can reduce the effectiveness of disinfectants.
+• Difficulty adjusting pH, which can reduce the effectiveness of disinfectants.

-In these cases, it is necessary to reduce alkalinity using the appropriate products to balance water levels.
+In these cases, it is necessary to reduce the alkalinity using the appropriate products to balance the water levels.

-What is the ideal level of alkalinity in the water of a pool?
+What is the ideal level of alkalinity in pool water?

-He Recommended alkalinity level Total in a pool is between 80 and 120 ppm (parts per million).
-This range guarantees that the pH is stable and that the water retains its quality.
+The recommended alkalinity level total in a swimming pool is between 80 and 120 ppm (parts per million).
+This range ensures that the pH remains stable and that the water retains its quality.

-How to upload the alkalinity of the pool
+How to increase the alkalinity of the pool

-If the alkalinity is low, you can increase it by adding sodium bicarbonate in the recommended doses.
-This compound elevates alkalinity without significantly altering the pH.
-In addition, the use of dosing systems Help manage Pool chemicals in a controlled and efficient way.
+If the alkalinity is low, you can increase it by adding baking soda in the recommended doses.
+This compound raises alkalinity without significantly altering the pH.
+Furthermore, the use of dosing systems helps manage pool chemicals in a controlled and efficient manner.

 Previous Next